 As previously mentioned, events of the past can be wiped clean at a stroke; the future can be made to supersede the past; God’s tolerance is as boundless as the sea.
 Yet there are also principles to these words.
 It is not the case that God will wipe clean any sin you have committed, no matter how great.
 All the work of God has principles.
 In the past, an administrative decree was set that addresses this issue—God forgives and pardons all sins one commits before accepting His name, and there is a system to address those who continue to sin after having entered the church: One who commits a minor sin is given the chance to repent, while repeat offenders are expelled.
 God has always tolerated people to the greatest extent possible in His work, and, in this, it can be seen that God’s work is truly the work of saving people.
 However, if, in this final stage of work, you yet commit unpardonable sins, then you are truly irredeemable, and you cannot change.
 God has a process for purifying and changing people’s dispositions.
 In the process of constant expression and transformation of people’s corrupt natures, God achieves His aim of salvation.
 Some people think: “Since it is my nature, I will expose it as much as possible, and after it is exposed, I will know it and put the truth into practice.”
 Is this process necessary?
 If you are truly one who puts the truth into practice, and see some of others’ various struggles in yourself, then you will do to avoid the same behaviors in yourself.
 Is this not an indirect transformation?
 Sometimes, it occurs to you to do something, but, before you do, you realize that it is wrong, and you forsake it.
 Does this not also result in your being saved?
 The practice of each truth is a process.
 When one has just begun their practice, accuracy and freedom from mistakes are impossible, as is a practice uncontaminated by one’s own will.
 There remain several matters you handle entirely according to your own will, but, having been dealt with and pruned, you will ultimately come to practice entirely according to God’s will and words.
 This is transformation.

-Excerpted from “God’s Will Is to Save People to the Greatest Extent Possible” in Records of Christ’s Talks
+Excerpted from “God’s Will Is to Save People to the Greatest Extent Possible” in Records of Talks of Christ of the Last Days

 In the Age of Grace, it was said that God wants every person to be saved and does not want anyone to suffer perdition.
 Such is God’s attitude and sentiment toward saving mankind, who was corrupted by Satan.
 It is God’s wish, but in fact, many people do not accept God’s salvation; they belong to Satan and shall not be saved.
 These words show God’s attitude toward the whole of mankind: His love is without limit, it is incomparably vast, it is mighty.
 But to those who detest the truth, He is unwilling to freely give His love and salvation, nor will He ever do so.
 This is the attitude of God.
 What is detesting the truth tantamount to?
 Is it setting yourself against God?
 Is it being openly hostile to God?
 It is tantamount to openly telling God, “I don’t enjoy listening to what You have to say.
 If I don’t like it, then it’s not the truth, and I will not take it as the truth.
 It will only be the truth when I acknowledge it and like it.”
 When you have that attitude toward the truth, is this not being openly hostile to God?
 If you are openly hostile to God, will God save you?
 No. This is the very reason for God’s wrath.
 The essence of the kind of people who detest the truth is one of hostility to God.
 God does not treat people of this essence as people; He treats them as enemies, as demons, and will never save them.
 This is the manifestation of God’s wrath.